 As the CAISO completed its design for Release 1, the CAISO found that there is an opportunity to run an optimization process, "Extremely Long-Start Commitment" (ELC), following the Residual Unit Commitment (RUC) process.
-The RUC process is able to consider unit commitment to meet the CAISO's forecasted demand for generators with up to 18-hour start-up times, but there is a small number of generators with start-up times exceeding 18 hours.
-The ELC process gives the CAISO to determine when it should commit these generators, for reliability purposes, by using a 48-hour optimization period.
-Further details of the ELC process are available in section 6.8 of the BPM for Market Operations, at:
+The RUC process is able to consider unit

+ELC process gives the CAISO to determine when it should commit these generators, for reliability purposes, by using a 48-hour optimization period.
+Further details of the ELC process times, but there is a small number of generators with start-up times exceeding 18 hours. commitment to meet the CAISO's forecasted demand for generators with up to 18-hour start-up are available in section 6.8 of the BPM for Market Operations, at: